MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab - 3 - Implement the SysExtensionSerializer framework.md

 30. Find the **SysExtensionSerializerFramework** project in **Solution Explorer**, and then right-click it to open the context menu and select **Build**.
 > Note: The build is currently failing.

 31. Right-click the project again to open the context menu, and then select **Synchronize SysExtensionSerializerFrameform (USR) with Database**.

-# Exercise 4: Test modifications from the **SysExtensionSerializer** framework
+## Exercise 4: Test modifications from the **SysExtensionSerializer** framework

 To test modifications:

-1. Open Microsoft Edge on your VM, and then go to the [Dashboard -- Finance and Operations (dynamics.com)](https://usnconeboxax1aos.cloud.onebox.dynamics.com/?cmp=USMF&mi=DefaultDashboard) URL, and sign in to finance and operations apps.
+1. If you did not refresh the entity list in the prerequisites, do steps 1-3.
+If you did, skip to step 4.
+Open Microsoft Edge on your VM, and then go to the [Dashboard -- Finance and
+    Operations
+    (dynamics.com)](https://usnconeboxax1aos.cloud.onebox.dynamics.com/?cmp=USMF&mi=DefaultDashboard)
+    URL, and sign in to finance and operations apps.